Staying Safe On Halloween

 2. Make certain that your child can be seen in the dark.
 Use reflective trim on costumes that will glow in the headlights of a vehicle or dress your child in bright, visible colors.
 Children should carry glow sticks or flashlights, if possible.

 3. Costumes should help children to be more safe, not put them at risk for falling.
 Clothing should be short enough to prevent tripping and shoes should be sturdy.
 Tie hats and scarfs securely to prevent them from covering up eyes.
 Accessories, such as knives and swords, should be made of soft, flexible materials.
+Additionally, all headgear should follow helmet safety regulations importance to ensure maximum protection during play.
+Encouraging children to wear helmets when participating in active scenarios, like riding bikes or engaging in energetic games, adds an extra layer of safety.
+Furthermore, it’s essential for parents and guardians to regularly check that these safety measures are being adhered to throughout the event.

 4. Use makeup to apply masks rather than purchase an ill-fitting mask that can make it difficult for a child to see and breath.